 Polybutylene Service and Valve Replacements

-This project includes replacing existing water infrastructure that has been identified that needs replacement.
-Elements of the work include replacing existing water distribution valves, saddles, water meter boxes, polybutylene water services with copper tubing and installation of cathodic protection, replacement of ¾” copper service line, traffic control, and all appurtenant work to complete the project.
+This project includes replacing existing water infrastructure that has been identified as needing replacement.
+Key elements include replacing existing water distribution valves, saddles, water meter boxes, and polybutylene service lines with copper tubing, along with the installation of cathodic protection.
+The project also includes the replacement of ¾-inch copper service lines, implementation of traffic control measures, and all associated work necessary to complete the project.

 Polybutylene was the standard material used for water service lines installed in the 1970’s.
 However, due to frequent leakage/breakage caused by the old age and the nature of the material used, these Polybutylene service lines are being replaced with new copper lines in an ongoing citywide program.